-Andy Grogan is a UK based Senior Technology Leader and author (of sorts) having worked in the I.T industry since 1996.
+Andy Grogan is a senior, UK based technology leader and author (of sorts) having worked in the industry since 1996.

 He has held a number of wide ranging roles in areas such as 1st, 2nd and 3rd line technical support, technical lead, technical architect, chief technical architect, head of 3rd tier technical services and CIO (Head of IT) in public, private and third sector organisations.